-My granddaughter is 2 and a half years old and recently she has discovered the wonder of Christmas.
-We talk to her on Facetime and she shows us the Christmas tree and then on another day, she shows us her Christmas jumper or Christmas presents she has received.
+My young granddaughter has discovered the wonder of Christmas.
+We talk to her on Facetime, and she shows us the Christmas tree, and then on another day, she shows us her Christmas jumper or Christmas presents she has received.

 Through her excitement, our family is re-discovering the wonder of Christmas too.

-But the good news is, no matter what our circumstances or feelings, we CAN still enjoy the wonder of this season (just like my granddaughter) if we choose to focus on the really important, wondrous things that God has given us.
+But the good news is that no matter what our circumstances or feelings are, we CAN still enjoy the wonder of this season (just like my granddaughter) if we choose to focus on the really important, wondrous things that God has given us.

 The 7 wonders of Christmas

 6. We were never promised a life without trouble or tribulation, but as believers, we were promised that we could have the wonder of peace.
-We all experience storms in our lives but storms come and storms go.
-Let’s recognise the wonder of the Prince of Peace, let’s be thankful for his enduring presence, in the middle of the most difficult of circumstances.
-Don’t let the enemy steal from you, the wonder of God’s peace!
+We all experience storms in our lives, but storms come and storms go.
+Let’s recognise the wonder of the Prince of Peace, and let’s be thankful for His enduring presence in the middle of the most difficult of circumstances.
+Don’t let the enemy steal from you the wonder of God’s peace!